Pylons/pyramid/docs/narr/hooks.rst

 Decorators such as :class:`pyramid.view.view_config` don't change the behavior of the functions or classes they're decorating.
-Instead, when a :term:`scan` is performed, a modified version of the function or class is registered with :mod:`pyramid`.
+Instead, when a :term:`scan` is performed, a modified version of the function or class is registered with :app:`Pyramid`.

 You may wish to have your own decorators that offer such behaviour.
-This is possible by using the :term:`Venusian` package in the same way that it is used by :mod:`pyramid`.
+This is possible by using the :term:`Venusian` package in the same way that it is used by :app:`Pyramid`.

-By way of example, let's suppose you want to write a decorator that registers the function it wraps with a :term:`Zope Component Architecture` "utility" within the :term:`application registry` provided by :mod:`pyramid`.
+By way of example, let's suppose you want to write a decorator that registers the function it wraps with a :term:`Zope Component Architecture` "utility" within the :term:`application registry` provided by :app:`Pyramid`.
 The application registry and the utility inside the registry is likely only to be available once your application's configuration is at least partially completed.
 A normal decorator would fail as it would be executed before the configuration